s0216660/brain_tumor_segmentation/README.md

 ---
 #General usage notes

-This code allows a probabilistic tumor segmentation based on [1].
+This code allows a probabilistic tumor segmentation based on [1] and [2].
 Spatial regularisation by means of Markov random fields is not included.

 ##Install